 - The Council of the EU activates the highest-level of the Integrated Political Crisis Response mechanism.

-- The World Health Organization raises risk assessment of global spread and impact of COVID-19 to very high.
+- The World Health Organization raises the risk assessment of global spread and impact of COVID-19 to very high.

 - The World Health Organization Executive Board adopts a resolution on strengthening preparedness for health emergencies.